fluent/fluentd/GOVERNANCE.md

 ## Projects

-The fluent organization is open to receive new projects under it umbrella.
+The fluent organization is open to receive new sub-projects under it umbrella.
 To apply a project as part of the __fluent__ organization, it have to met the following criteria:

 - Licensed under the terms of the Apache License v2.0
 - Project have been active for at least one year since it inception